KairviLodhiya/Project-for-computing-at-scale/README.md

 ---

-## Visualizing an Ordinary Differential Equation with perturbed term
+## Solving a system of stiff, coupled, non-linear equations using IVP solver for coupled oscillators.

 ---

-*This software aims to simplify the task of solving ODE's with the help of Perturbation Theory.
-It also helps visualizing the effect of the perturbed term in an equation.*
+*This code aims to simplify the task of solving ODE's numerically and understand the system of equations better.
+It also helps visualizing the effects of each term in a system of equations.*

-### The need for this Software
+### The need for this code

-This software helps Non-mathematical background people to apply perturbation theory on Linear and Non linear ODEs to understand the effects of different terms in a system.
+This code is used in solving system of equation for a non-linear electro-mechanical coupled oscillator.
+This oscillator mimics a part of an low powered sensor.
+This sensor is understood to improve the energy transfer from electrical part to the mechanical part of the system.
+The system of equations are as follows:
+                                                    my" + ky - 1/2 q^2/eA = kg
+                                                    Lq" + q/C0 + qy/eA = 0
+The Non-dimensional version of this is:
+                                                    y" + y + 1/4 C1q^2 = 1/2
+                                                    q" + C2q + 2C3qy = 0
+Here C1, C2 and C3 are constant parameters which define the system's internal relations.
+The goal is the toggle these parameters and the boundary conditions [y0 ,q0 ,y0',q0'] to see the nature of the system.
+These parameters have internal relation - C2+C3 = 1 to equate natural frequencies of both the oscillators.

 ### Inputs and Outputs of the software

-- **Inputs**: The input would be a non-dimensional equation with an option whether the equation is linear or non linear.
-Later they also have to input the value of the perturbed parameter e and the time range or number of steps.
-The equation would be in the form of ax''+ bx'+ ec = 0.
-The user has to put in values for a,b and c initially followed by e and number of time steps, tfinal.
+- **Inputs**: The input would be two non-dimensional parameters [C1, C2] and boundary conditions.
+It would also ask for number of time steps that this system needs to be running.
+  The format of input should be <C1> <C2> <time_steps> <[y0 ,q0 ,y0',q0']>

-- **Outputs**: The output of the system would be a graph for typical parameter and saves a file with numerical solution of the equation for the number of steps given.
+- **Outputs**: The output of the system would be a graphs for x(t), q(t), x'(t) and q'(t) and saves a file with numerical solution of the equation for the number of steps given.

 ---